 Just like the Barabar Caves, Son Bhandar Cave chambers are polished – these are some of the few cave temples in India with this unusual feature.
-Also the planning of the caves resembles earlier Mauryan rock-cut sanctuaries and this lets to put in doubt that age of caves – there is a possibility that they are significantly older.
+Also, the planning of the caves resembles earlier Mauryan rock-cut sanctuaries and this lets to put in doubt that age of caves – there is a possibility that they are significantly older.

-There was either installed or planned to be installed a figure of Garudasana Visnu – it was found at the front of cave and is in museum in Nalanda today.
+There was either installed or planned to be installed a figure of Garudasana Visnu – it was found at the front of the cave and is in the museum in Nalanda today.
 This image seems to be not finished and never installed – possibly hinting at events from the 7th century when caves were taken over for Vaisnava worship.

 Ancient enigma of the western cave

-It is the western cave which gave the name to monument: Son Bhandar means "store of gold" and legend about this treasure is linked to western cave.
+It is the western cave which gave the name to the monument: Son Bhandar means “store of gold” and legend about this treasure is linked to western cave.

 The cave – believed to be a guard cave – contains single rectangular chamber, 10.4 x 5.2 m large.
-The vaulted ceiling stands stands on vertical walls, vault rises up to 1.5 m high.
+The vaulted ceiling stands on vertical walls, vault rises up to 1.5 m high.
 This resembles the style of older Mauryan rock-cut sanctuaries.
 In ancient times most likely there was a roofed verandah in the front of caves.

-Local legend tells that the this cave still hides a passage to the treasury of gold – entrance in this passage is well hidden in the cave chamber behind an ancient stone wedge.
-Some also believe that the passage goes through Vaibhargiri mountain and reaches Saptaparni Caves on the other side of range.
+Local legend tells that this cave still hides a passage to the treasury of gold – entrance in this passage is well hidden in the cave chamber behind an ancient stone wedge.
+Some also believe that the passage goes through Vaibhargiri mountain and reaches Saptaparni Caves on the other side of the range.